Lecture 9

 Non-linearity Analysis

-This least squares problem will generally be ill-posed when the activation function is not present (the case with identity activation). \(N>d\) means that there are more equations than there are unknowns, because \(\hat w\) is of dimension \(d\), so there could be infinite solutions.
+This least squares problem generally cannot be solved exactly when the non-linear activation function is absent (the case with identity activation). \(N > d\) means that there are more equations than unknowns, because \(\hat w\) is of dimension \(d\), so in general the data cannot be fit exactly — the effective model is too limited.

 Idea 1: